+Ownership.
 Sallal shall continue to own and operate all of its water system facilities on its side of the Boxley Creek Intertie and the City shall continue to own and operate all of its water system facilities on its side of the Boxley Creek Intertie.
-The valve separating the two water systems shall be kept closed except pursuant to a mutually agreed upon maintenance and flushing schedule and as set forth below.
+The valve separating the two water systems shall be kept closed except pursuant to a mutually agreed upon maintenance and flushing schedule and when Mitigation Water is needed as set forth below.

 Water Usage.
 The City shall give Sallal reasonable notice of its intent to withdraw Mitigation Water from the Boxley Creek Intertie.
 In the event of planned, non emergency usage, the notice shall be not less than 7 days.
 In the event of emergency usage, the notice shall be not less than 24 hours, if possible.
-Subject to the provisions below, Sallal shall provide the City with instantaneous flow of Mitigation Water at times and amounts necessary to satisfy the City's mitigation requirements under the Permit when mitigation water is not available to the City from the Hobo Springs Source at the rate of up to 1000 GPM and an annual quantity not to exceed 243.6 AFY as measured by the City's meter.
+Subject to the provisions herein, Sallal shall provide the City with instantaneous flow of Mitigation Water at the rate of up to 1000 GPM and an annual quantity not to exceed 243.6 AFY as measured by the City's meter at times and amounts necessary to satisfy the City's mitigation requirements under the Permit when mitigation water is not available in sufficient quantities to the City from the Hobo Springs Source.

 Conditions of Service Through the Boxley Creek Intertie.
-The following terms and conditions shall apply to Mitigation Water supplied to the Boxley Creek Intertie.
+The following terms and conditions shall, in addition, apply to Mitigation Water supplied to the Boxley Creek Intertie.

 The quality and content of water supplied to the City shall not be altered or treated by Sallal in any way that would be inconsistent with the City's intended use of the water for direct discharge to Boxley Creek (which discharges into the South Fork of the Snoqualmie River) for instream flow augmentation.
-If Sallal is ever required to chlorinate or treat its water supply or it deems prudent or necessary to do so, the City, at its sole cost and expense, shall construct a new pipeline directly from a Sallal wellhead located in its Rattlesnake Lake Well Field (as designated by Sallal) to the Boxley Creek Intertie in order to receive untreated water.
+Sallal may chlorinate or treat its water supply whenever it is required or it deems prudent or necessary to do so, in which case the City, at its sole cost and expense, shall construct a new pipeline directly from Sallal’s Rattlesnake Lake Well Field (at a specific location designated by Sallal) to the Boxley Creek Intertie in order to receive untreated water.
 Sallal shall own, maintain and operate that pipeline.
 Sallal shall grant the City a license for the area of the work to the reasonable extent that it has authority to do so.
 Sallal shall be entitled to review and approve all plans for the work in order to ensure operational compatibilities, to approve any contractors hired by the City and to inspect the work.
 All work shall be performed to Sallal's standard specifications for water main extensions and pursuant to Sallal's standard form developer extension agreement.
 If necessary, the City shall obtain Seattle's approval and an easement for all new facilities to be located in the area of Sallal's Rattlesnake Well Field at City' s sole cost.

 Sallal shall Give the City reasonable notice of any substantial changes to water treatment, hydraulic gradient, or water pressure from its Rattlesnake Lake wellfield.
 Upon the City's request, Sallal will send water quality testing information to the City.